 In the summer of 2010, we extended a super insulated pipeline 3,020 feet from the well to Avalanche Ranch.
 By October, we began construction of the pools and mechanical infrastructure for future geothermal heating of all Avalanche Ranch buildings.

 The pools are designed to completely replenish the stored water in the pools within the state mandated two-hour turnover time with only the raw geothermal water.
 No chemicals of any kind are added to this natural mineral water.
 We drain and thoroughly clean each pool every week on Wednesday morning.
-The pools may not be full and ready for use again until about 1:00-4:00PM on the same day.
+The pools may not be full and ready for use again until about 3:00-5:00PM on Wednesday.

 The mineral content of the geothermal water is as follows: measured in milligrams per liter mg/L.